 Iconic quality of the buildings

-The iconic quality of the new-build is to a large extent determined by the need to find a link to the existing district with a highly homogeneous streetscape, and to facilitate a transition to a new and differentiated streetscape towards the water.
+The iconic quality of the new-build has been to a large extent determined by the need to find a link to the existing district with a highly homogeneous streetscape, and to facilitate a transition to a new and differentiated streetscape towards the water.
 A characteristic feature of this image is the refinement towards the banks in terms of the use of grit, material, and colour.

 The architectural style of Jeruzalem ranges from traditional in the existing area of the district to more modern in the new area, towards the banks.
 This is a gradual transition from Twentestraat.
 We have ‘reused’ the architectural characteristics of Jeruzalem in parts.
 Thus, the distinctive roof shapes, proportions of façade openings, colours, and grit sizes present in the existing streetscape are more prominent in the new streetscape at the connection to the existing neighbourhood and less prominent towards the waterfront park.